WebberZone/crp-taxonomy/readme.txt

 Some settings have been renamed in preparation for the new version.

 * Enhancements:
-	* Exclude on categories uses the short ciruit filter introduced in Contextual Related Posts v2.9.0
+	* Exclude on categories uses the short circuit filter introduced in Contextual Related Posts v2.9.0
 	* Use `$args` instead of global `$crp_settings` for all filters

 * Bug fixes: